NASARace/race/doc/manual/documentation/overview.rst

 browser) over sophisticated layouts and slide transitions.
 Specialized themes can be implemented by providing custom template and CSS files.

+Since slide layout is based on browser *view height*, and browsers vary in terms of including decorations such as menubars, slides are best viewed in fullscreen mode.

 .. _SBT: http://www.scala-sbt.org/
 .. _Laika: https://planet42.github.io/Laika/
 .. _SVG: https://www.w3.org/Graphics/SVG/